What’s the best standalone VR headset?

 Wireless adapters for PC VR

 The aim is to offer more freedom in movement as well as a high-performance VR experience.
 Examples include WiGig (Intel’s Wireless gigabit), TPCAST Wireless Adapter (for the Oculus Rift or HTC VIVE), the HTC VIVE Wireless Adapter for their own devices, and the DisplayLink Wireless VR adapter.

-Standalone VR headset: pros and cons
+All-in-one VR headset: pros and cons

 Pros of all-in-one VR headsets

-- Ease of use: standalone headsets are plug-and-play and therefore easy to use for all users.
+- Ease of use: standalone headsets are plug-and-play and, therefore, easy to use for all users.

 Cons of all-in-one VR headsets

 - Less powerful VR: doesn’t compete with most tethered PC VR headsets.